Shwetankrok/Lending-Club-Loan-Analysis/README.md

 # Lending-Club-Loan-Analysis
-Analyzing data about loan provided to borrowers by Lending Club Company for different reasons
+<b>Analyzing data about loan provided to borrowers by Lending Club Company for different reasons</b>

 # Data
 <b><br> Data is about loans provided by Lending Club from year 2007 - 2017 with details about loan taken by borrowers.
 Dataset can be downloaded from  here: https://www.kaggle.com/husainsb/lendingclub-issued-loans </b></br>